lewandowski/css-groundhog/src/progresscircle/README.md

 ## Introduction

 The Groundhog __progresscircle__ is a visual representation of a progress from 0 to 100.
-It can be used to show visualize a percentage of a whole.
+It can be used to visualize a percentage of a whole.
 The progresscircle is available since __v5.0__

 ## Progress circle versions